How to Navigate Stormy WeatherAug 01, 2022

 And none of this would have happened unless I took the first step in spite of my insecurities.

-What I learned through that experience has benefited me time and time again.
+What I learned through this experience has benefited me time and time again.

 No matter what your goal, success is a process and it requires overcoming limiting beliefs and taking action.